wboyz/javascript/README.md

   - [8.4](#8.4) <a name='8.4'></a> If your function only takes a single argument, feel free to omit the parentheses.

-  > Why?
+  > Miért?
 Less visual clutter.

   eslint rules: [`arrow-parens`](http://eslint.org/docs/rules/arrow-parens.html).